MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-movedfrom-property.md

 ---
-title: "InherentPermissions Property"
+title: "MovedFrom Property"
-description: "Specifies the permissions that are inherently assigned to the given object." ms.author: solsen ms.custom: na ms.date: 08/02/2023
+description: "Specifies the origin extension ID when a table is moved to a new extension." ms.author: solsen ms.custom: na ms.date: 08/02/2023